Tutorials

 You Are Doing Jest the Wrong Way

 I wrote Jest tests for over three years on a complex web application.
-Like me, you are probably doing it the wrong way.
+Like me, ย you are probably doing it the wrong way.
 Without knowing it.
 I'm not blaming you.
-Jest is an excellent test runner for frontend code, coupled with enzyme and react-testing-library for React apps, it can be
+Jest is an excellent test runner for frontend code, coupled with enzyme and react-testing-library for React apps, it

 Fabien Martinet